|

 Shocking Development

-My troubleshooting the old radio began by plugging
+My troubleshooting the old radio began

-it in so I could test for voltages and that way discover what
+it in so I could test for voltages.
+I had never heard of a

 the radio, I received a very severe